AztecProtocol/aztec-packages/docs/docs/dev_docs/testing/cheat_codes.md

 ```

 #### Description
-Loads the L1 chain state from a file.
+Loads the L1 chain state from a file which contains a hex string representing an L1 state.
-When given a hex string previously returned by `cc.l1.dumpChainState()`, merges the contents into the current chain state.
+When given a file previously written to by `cc.l1.dumpChainState()`, it merges the contents into the current chain state.
 Will overwrite any colliding accounts/storage slots.

 #### Example
 ```js